Eurasian otter: Conservation

 The Eurasian otter declined across its range in the second half of the 20th century primarily due to pollution from polychlorinated biphenyls and pesticides such as organochlorine.
 Other threats included habitat loss and hunting, both legal and illegal.
 Eurasian otter populations are now recovering in many parts of Europe.
-In the United Kingdom, the number of sites with an otter presence increased by 55% between 1994 and 2002.
-In August, 2011, the Environment Agency announced that otters had returned to every county in England since vanishing from every county except the West Country and parts of Northern England.
+In the United Kingdom, for example, the number of sites with an otter presence increased by 55% between 1994 and 2002.
+In August, 2011, the Environment Agency announced that otters had returned to every county in England, having previously disappeared from all but the West Country and parts of Northern England.
 Recovery is partly due to a ban on the most harmful pesticides that has been in place across Europe since 1979, partly to improvements in water quality leading to increases in prey populations, and partly to direct legal protection under the European Union Habitats Directive and national legislation in several European countries.
 In Hong Kong, it is a protected species under Wild Animals Protection Ordinance Cap 170.
 It is listed as Near Threatened by the IUCN Red List.

-In Germany, the Eurasian otter is nearly extinct in the wild, being listed as critically endangered.
+In Germany, the Eurasian otter is nearly extinct in the wild and is listed as critically endangered.
 As part of a protection and conservation effort the "Aktion Fischotterschutz" was founded in 1979, which aims to fund habitat protection and expansion.
 Further, the Hankensbüttler Otter Centre provides protection to the species in captivity.

 It is listed as endangered in Pakistan, India, Bangladesh, Myanmar and Thailand, and critically endangered in Mongolia.
 In South Korea, it is listed as a Natural Monument and first-class endangered species.

-Most species that are victims of population decline or a loss of habitat tend to eventually lose their genetic difference due to inbreeding from small populations.
-A study conducted in 2001, examined whether or not the populations of Eurasian otters suffered from a lack of genetic variability.
-In the study, they examined teeth of otter skulls at the Zoological Museum, Copenhagen and the Natural History Museum, Aarhus.
+Most species that experience population decline or habitat loss tend to eventually lose their genetic diversity due to inbreeding in small populations.
+A 2001 study examined whether or not the populations of Eurasian otters suffered from a lack of genetic variability.
+The study examined the teeth of otter skulls at the Zoological Museum, Copenhagen and the Natural History Museum, Aarhus.
 The samples were collected between 1883 and 1963 in Denmark (Funen, Zealand, and Jutland).
 The study examined the tissue on the teeth of the skulls and determined the genetic variability based on DNA analysis.
-In conclusion, the study discovered that despite the population declines, the Eurasian otter was not a victim of declining genetic variability.
+The discovery was that despite the population declines, the Eurasian otter was not found to be subject to recent declining genetic variability.
+Instead, evidence of population bottlenecks ~2000 years ago were detected, possibly due to ancient anthropogenic pressure.

-The decline in population of native freshwater fishes in the rivers of Iberia, which is the preferred food of Eurasian otters, along with the expansion of exotic fish species like centrarchids could potentially put Eurasian otters at risk for extinction.
+The decline in the population of native freshwater fish in the rivers of Iberia, which is the preferred food of Eurasian otters, along with the expansion of exotic species such as centrarchids, could potentially put Eurasian otters at risk of extinction.